E13 Health Care Ethics, 3 CE hours, $21

 Patient Consent and the Human Experiment: Medical Experiments on Human Beings

-- CHICAGO (Reuters) 12-22-1999- U.S. physicians rarely fully inform their patients about the care-giving decisions affecting them, a survey of more than 1,000 doctor-patient discussions concluded on Tuesday.
+- CHICAGO (Reuters) 12-22-1999- U.S. physicians rarely fully inform their patients about the caregiving decisions affecting them, a survey of more than 1,000 doctor-patient discussions concluded on Tuesday.

-- Audiotapes of 1,057 patient visits involving 59 primary care physicians and 65 general and orthopedic surgeons revealed that only 9 percent of 3,552 medical decisions made met the researchers’ criteria of complete informed consent.
+- Audiotapes of 1,057 patient visits involving 59 primary care physicians and 65 general and orthopedic surgeons revealed that only 9 percent of 3,552 medical decisions made met the researchers’ criteria for complete informed consent.

 - The criteria for informed decision-making was defined by researchers at the University of Washington, Seattle, as making the patient aware of his or her role in the decision, the nature of the treatment, alternative treatments, the pros and cons of the alternatives, the patient’s understanding of the decision, and the patient’s preferences.

 - The physicians were found to be more likely to explain to patients the nature of the planned medical intervention but were unlikely to assess the level of patients’ understanding.
-There are quality-of-care concerns, since there is mounting evidence that inadequate patient involvement may interfere with patient acceptance of treatment and adherence with medical regimens,” the report’s author, Clarence Braddock III, wrote in the Journal of the American Medical Association.
+There are quality-of-care concerns since there is mounting evidence that inadequate patient involvement may interfere with patient acceptance of treatment and adherence with medical regimens,” the report’s author, Clarence Braddock III, wrote in the Journal of the American Medical Association.
 This low level of informed decision-making suggests that physicians’ typical practice is out of step with ethical ideals,” he wrote.
 A shortage of time, especially for primary care physicians, is part of the problem.